wirde/swank-inject/README.md

 ## Sample run using the Spring sample application "swf-booking-mvc"

 Slightly contrived example of how the tool can be used to explore and poke at an existing application.
+Using one of the Spring Web Flow Reference Applicatons: (http://www.springsource.org/webflow-samples)

 ### Inject REPL